Corgibyte/tic-tac-toe/README.md

 If you have any issues, questions, ideas or concerns, please reach out to me at my email and/or make a contribution to the code via GitHub.

 Copyright (c) 2021 Frank Proulx

+## TODO

+1. Start new game with chosen mark
+2. End game with output
+3. Design output
+4. Hard mode

 ### Tests